oroinc/documentation/user_guide/intro_nav_popup.rst

 |

-Flash messages appear on the top of the screen for several seconds and disappear.
+Flash messages appear on the top of the screen for several seconds and then disappear.

-If user decision is obligatory, and the system cannot go on without it, there will appear a dialog window.
-The dialog windows have buttons and will not disappear until the decision has been taken:
+If the user must make a decision before the system can go on, a dialog window will appear.
+The dialog windows have buttons and will not disappear until a decision has been made:

 |